 Concrete’s unparalleled durability enables buildings to be reused and repurposed, extending the lifespan of construction and reducing waste over time.
 Additionally, concrete is 100% recyclable – structures built from concrete can be crushed and recycled for other functions without material loss or pollution.
 Every exposed concrete surface absorbs carbon dioxide and deconstructing a concrete building and crushing the concrete into pieces offers the potential for greater carbon dioxide uptake.

 When determining which building materials to use for our infrastructure, we must look at the entire life cycle of the structure (building, road, bridge) to understand how the materials it’s made from impact its use phase.
 Only then can we make informed decisions to move us closer to our sustainable development and emissions reductions goals.

-For more information about the sustainability properties of concrete, visit Sustainability Practices in the Cement and Concrete Industry.
+For more information about the full lifecycle impact of cement and concrete, visit Cement and Concrete Lifecycle.